Easy to start from seed and grow easily in most climates, there are different tomato types out there for nearly every garden or desire.

 When mature, they stay green, making them a strong addition to many culinary creations or a wonderful base for green ketchup.

-They grow in clusters of 6 to 8 fruits.
-If you’re looking for unusual varieties to plant this growing season, this is an excellent choice.
+Additionally, they grow in clusters of 6 to 8 fruits.
+So, if you’re looking for unusual varieties to plant this growing season, this is an excellent choice.
 They take 70 days to mature.